 - What was your favourite childhood book?
 Green Grass of Wyoming (Mary O'Hara).

 - Do you have anything else to say about books and reading?
-(1) If you write a book, remember to send Legal Deposit copies.
+(1) A child who loves reading can look forward to a lifetime of never being bored.
+(2) If you write a book, remember to send Legal Deposit copies.
 A friend of mine didn't, and he received a letter of demand.
-(2) A child who loves reading can look forward to a lifetime of never being bored.

 12 March 2012